📊 LBMA Gold Consensus 2026 — Quick Answer Updated Mar 14, 2026

 ⚠️ Fragility Warning

 While Wall Street consensus centers around $5,000-$6,300, our Consensus Density Index (CDI=0.87) reveals structural fragility.
-Despite the apparent diversity in price targets, directional consensus is dangerously concentrated.
-J.P.
-Morgan's recent $1,200 upgrade triggered cascade-like belief revisions across other institutions, further concentrating bullish sentiment.
-This homogeneity means any contradictory signal could trigger more dramatic price adjustments than in normal markets.
+Despite the apparent diversity in price targets, directional consensus is unusually concentrated.
+The January–February 2026 upgrade wave followed a sequential pattern consistent with cascade-like belief updating, further concentrating bullish sentiment.
+This homogeneity means any contradictory signal could trigger outsized market reactions compared to normal conditions.

 Data Sources: Kitco News, TheStreet, CNBC, LBMA Survey, institutional research reports.
 Last Updated: February 4, 2026.
 View Real-Time Precious Metals Consensus Thermometer →